rkotze/joinable/readme.md

 # Joinable

 Join strings with built in control flow.
+Because we always need to join strings with logic. :D

 ## Usage